The Best Shoes for People with Diabetes

 Breathe.
 Air circulation can keep your feet safe from fungus or bacteria.
 Choose shoes made of porous materials, such as leather or fabric.
 Skip those made with stifling plastic.
 However, don’t aim for too much of a good thing.
 Sandals and flip-flops may give your feet more oxygen, but they also increase your risk of injury.
 Avoid them.

 Absorb shock.
 Special shock-absorbing soles, often found in athletic shoes, can reduce the impact your feet take with each step.
 If your shoes don’t come with this feature, you may be able to purchase special insoles that serve the same purpose.

 Don’t pinch or crowd.
 High heels and pointed toes may be in vogue, but they’re likely to cause long-term damage.
 Search for low-heeled styles that don’t rub or pinch your feet or cause calluses or blisters.
+Carefully inspect the inner surface for jagged edges or shoddy workmanship.
 Over time, these seemingly minor annoyances can turn into big problems, including ulcers and infections.